matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 ### Server capabilities

-Threads might have sporadic support across servers, to simplify feature detections for clients, a homeserver must advertise unstable support for threads.
-As part of the `/versions` API
+Threads might have sporadic support across servers, to simplify feature detections for clients, a homeserver must advertise unstable support for threads as part of the `/versions` API:

 ```jsonc
 {